isabelleeng/EAST/README.md

     + Uses AdamW optimizer instead of the original Adam

 The implementation of AdamW optimizer is borrowed from [this repository](https://github.com/shaoanlu/AdamW-and-SGDW).
+The implementation of AdamW optimizer is borrowed from [this repository](https://github.com/shaoanlu/AdamW-and-SGDW).

 The code should run under both Python 2 and Python 3.